“One-to-Ones Could Be Your Most Productive Activity as a Leader”

 - Respect – sharing quality time is a simple yet effective way for you to acknowledge and honor another person.

-- Relationship – build personal and organizational trust as you invest in connecting with and understanding others.
+- Relationship – build personal and organizational trust as you invest in understanding and connecting with others.

 - Communication – realize that your “conversations” are likely the essence of your relationship with co-workers.